WxBDM/nwsapy/docs/apiref/alerts/ActiveAlerts.rst

 Multiple Events: Active Alerts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-But for some reason, it interests you to have not only the excessive heat warnings, but also the severe thunderstorm warnings.
+Let's say that you only want excessive heat warnings and severe thunderstorm warnings.
 You can do so as such:

 .. code-block:: python